nanotate-tool/nanotate/docs/RUNNING-EXAMPLE.md

 workflow.
 The resulting nanopublications are then published as above.
 The published nanopublications about workflows are also stored locally in a MongoDB data storage.
 A nanopublication about a workflow in RDF is available [here](http://purl.org/np/RA9fL5Ge98ru-fkf_C4b6yrC3HP5mq_s-pUCUMqxKjDMQ).

-Nanotate is a free and open source tool.
-The code behind the tool is available on [Github](https://github.com/nanotate-tool).
-End-users can install it by creating a bookmark.
-The documentation about how to install and use the Nanotate is available at http://doi.org/10.5281/zenodo.5101941 A running instance of the tool can be found https://nanotate.bitsfetch.com